sinsunsan/archiref_wiki/Git-merge.md

+* Use git merge or git rebase (in french) http://www.git-attitude.fr/2014/05/04/bien-utiliser-git-merge-et-rebase

 * A git merge must be in one commit only !

 * How to tell git what to do with the file